-...I want to have control back over my body.
+...
+I want to have control back over my body.
 Sometimes, I don't feel how I expected to afterwards.

 Some people find that they want to have lots of sex, sometimes with lots of different people.
 This can be a way to take back control of your body.
-Sex is a healthy and natural thing, but be aware of if you are putting yourself in some risky situations.
-Make sure you are safe and think about how it makes you feel.
+Sex is a healthy and natural thing, but try to take precautions to keep yourself and your body feeling safe.
+If you can, try to think about how the experience made you feel afterwards.